KittehOrg/KittehIRCClientLib/docs/advanced/sasl.md

 ### EXTERNAL Mechanism

-For Atheme, the EXTERNAL mechanism looks at the client's SSL certificate and checks to see if the fingerprint has been associated with a services account.
+For Atheme, the EXTERNAL mechanism looks at the client's TLS certificate and checks to see if the fingerprint has been associated with a services account.
 The client will become authenticated if so.

 ```java